mccarthysean/mccarthysean.github.io/_posts/2022-06-30-shoulder-bursitis-cure-diclofenac-voltaren.md

 The real test will be tonight since the pain is always worst at nighttime...
 Wish me luck! 🤞🤞🤞🤞🤞

+**Update July 4, 2022**

+So, it seems Voltaren maybe isn't the *cure* for bursitis, but it definitely helps.
+Lately I've started using both Voltaren *and* naproxen at the same time, and sometimes even using acetaminophen as well.
+That, plus ice packs from time to time, seems to be about the best a person can do during the *very slow healing process*...
+Oh, and a cortisone injection as well.
+That seemed to help quite a bit as well.

+Best of luck everyone!

 Cheers, <br>
 Sean